 The best way to think about traveling during New Years in Japan is to think about traveling during Christmas in the West.
 Long distance travel is crowded and difficult, and restaurants, stores and attractions are closed – but there is a unique, once-a-year atmosphere of excitement and special cultural events.
 It can be fun and rewarding, but know what you are getting into!

-May you have an incredible and exciting 2020!
-We hope to see you here in Japan!
+May you have an incredible and exciting 2023!
+Be sure to check out our guide to Tokyo and hopefully we will see you here in Japan!

 The Accessible Japan Team